Can You Use Melatonin for Anxiety? Here’s What You Need to Know

 “Our brain’s default is to make melatonin,” he says.
 “But when it’s light out, receptors in our eyes that detect light tell our brains not to make it.”

 People sometimes take melatonin for other conditions as well.
-According to the CRN survey, 37 percent of supplement users who take supplements for mental health reasons—like anxiety, depression, and stress management—take melatonin.
+According to the CRN survey, 37% of supplement users who take supplements for mental health reasons—like anxiety, depression and stress management—take melatonin.
 But is this relaxation helper also a magic-bullet for anxiety?
-Probably not.

 What the research says about melatonin for anxiety